 If we are making the print, we will size the image with absolute minimal cropping to fit these windows.
 If you are providing the print, please make the image about 1/8” larger than these sizes, or make it smaller to allow for a white border.
 Please do not send us your print to the exact size of the window.
 It will not be usable without cutting a custom mat.

 If your image doesn’t work in one of the standard windows above, you may (1) send your print matted, (2) order a custom mat when you order a print or (3), if you are shipping us a loose print, you may order a mat on the Gallery Exhibitor Shipping Form (you'll need to log in on the way).
 The cost of a custom archival mat is $25.
 If you are having your print returned, we'll of course include the mat with the print.

 Free framing is available to all exhibitors

 All frames that we supply are 16 x 20 black metal.
 Mats are white, to fit in 16 x 20 frames.
 Both mats and frames are free for the duration of the exhibit, whether you supply your print or have us make your print.

 If you would like to send a matted, framed print, it must be a 16 x 20 black metal frame with white or off-white mat, covered in glass or acrylic.
 We are happy to discuss other treatments and welcome larger sizes or unusual presentations, but you must clear them with us first.
 Really.
 Please do not send anything in a non-standard frame without prior approval.
-Just send us an email or use our contact form.
+Just send us an email describing what you have in mind.